BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Removing non-empty directories

-As is, neither “rmdir” or “rm” will delete a folder that contains an object.
+As is, neither `rmdir` or `rm` will delete a folder that contains an object.
 To do so we must recursively delete the contents one at a time or by using a wild card (more on this to come).
 However, there is a flag in the “rm” command that does this automatically.
 Try this on your newly created folders,

 ```
 rm Users